hanlab-ecol/BatOneHealth/README.md

 ### bff_one_week_per_quarter_ilya.csv
 This is a CSV of black flying fox roost counts summarized from the [Flying Fox Monitoring Program](https://www.data.qld.gov.au/dataset/flying-fox-monitoring-program) by quarter of the year.
 This dataset is used by the roost.counts function above to estimate the number of roosts for a given month.

+### shortage_reduced_ecological.txt
+This is a text file containing the monthly results from a model predicting food shortages (Lagergren and Ruiz-Aravena et al. in prep).

 ### NewRoostPredictedSurfacesModel
 This is a gbm model object representing a model trained on roosts that were determined to be newly formed.
 This model is used to predict stress deriving from the formation of new roosts when used with data from each month queried by the estimatePrevalence function.